 To become a licensed pilot or an air traffic controller, you must have a medical certificate.

 To apply for a medical certificate, you need to complete the 24067/001 Application for Medical Certificate [PDF 432 KB] (except page 4 which is completed during your medical examination).

 After you’ve completed the form, you’ll need to visit a medical examiner.
-You can find one near you by using our directories:
+You can find medical examiners and optometrists near you by using these directories:

 The application form is your responsibility, as the applicant.
 Your medical examiner should only write in the final section as witness to you signing the form.